styphoiz/valr-auto-staking/README.md

 Prerequisites:

-Node.js and npm (or yarn) installed
+Node.js and npm (or yarn) installed.
-A Valr account with API credentials
+A Valr account with API credentials.
 Installation:

 Clone this repository or download the script.